 That’s why good defense is a team effort.
 Without teammates helping, the offense will score much more easily.

 But getting players to help is only step one for a coach.
 The second step is figuring out the rules that govern their help: where is the help supposed to come from?
 Should teams help out of the corners, and how much?
 Who is the first line of defense in help?
 How far should players help off of the three point line?
 Without these rules, multiple players might think they’re the first line of defense, collapse on drivers and leave teammates wide open.

 Different coaches have different philosophies on these help rules, of course.
 High school coaches and college coaches approach these subjects far differently from NBA coaches.

-In recent years, though, the NBA has converged on certain help principles that are largely similar across teams.
-These rules are fluid as the game continues to evolve, but at this point in time, there is a fair amount of overlap in philosophy on three main, related points:
+In recent years, the NBA has converged on certain help principles that are largely similar across teams.
+These rules are fluid as the game continues to evolve, and there are some signs that forward thinking teams are revisiting these principles.
+But at this point in time, there is a fair amount of overlap in philosophy on three main, related points: